-Veeam wrote an article on this issue and within it, published a Responsibility Chart (see below).
-This chart highlights the responsibilities of your organization and those of Microsoft, making it easy to see what concerns you should have and organizing the data risks, in an easy to digest chart.
+In an article on the subject, Veeam published a Responsibility Chart (see below).
+This chart highlights the responsibilities of your organization and those of Microsoft, making it easy to see what concerns you should have and organizing the data risks, in an easy-to-digest chart.

 Microsoft protects Office 365 at the infrastructure level.
 They state that this security extends to the physical level of their data centers and the authentication and identification within their cloud services, as well as the user and admin controls built into the Office 365 UI.
 As a result, your organization is responsible for security on a data level.
-There’s lots of data security risks that fall outside the responsibility of Microsoft (as seen in the above responsibility matrix).
-There’s a multitude of data security risks such as: insider threats (for example: rogue admins abusing access, accidental deletion, malicious insiders, etc.) ransomware, rogue apps, hackers and more.
-There are many examples of how easily ransomware can take over cloud applications such as Office365, one such video that Veeam references in their article shows how ransomware encrypts email.
+There are lots of data security risks that fall outside the responsibility of Microsoft (as seen in the above responsibility matrix).
+There’s a multitude of data security risks such as insider threats (for example rogue admins abusing access, accidental deletion, malicious insiders, etc.) ransomware, rogue apps, hackers, and more.
+There are many examples of how easily ransomware can take over cloud applications such as Office365, one such video that Veeam references in their article show how ransomware encrypts email.
 Without maintaining your own corporate data backup and security policies and procedures you place your organization at an increased risk of a security breach occurring and losing all data if a security breach were to occur.

 Microsoft’s role is simply as the data processor; your organization’s role is that of the data owner.
 This has regulatory implications and will impact how you should deal with data.
 Dependent on your industry, the type of data you possess, and your region, your organization will be held accountable to specific legal, HR, and compliance requirements.
 These will determine how you must store your data, the type of backups you must maintain and the security policies you must have in place, etc.